kameshkotwani/ansible/README.md

 # ansible
 Learning Ansible.

-created 3 VMs for servers and 1 main server to send configurations.
+created 4 VMs (3 Ubuntu and 1 Fedora Server) and 1 main server to send configurations.